Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 The Baldesion Arsenal is the final raid, zoned inside Eureka Hydatos, and has some special rules (e.g. you cannot resurrect people except for using special actions like `Sacrifice` or Healer LB3).
 You will need Elemental Level 60 to enter and have the main Eureka questline completed.

 Eureka has been around since Stormblood and as such is quite old content, but still has very active communities doing the raid frequently.
+We have a lot of very experienced Raid hosts and Party leads, and aim to make this a welcoming environment for new players and keep the content alive.

-Quickest way to check if you have BA unlocked.
-Use `/title set "Eurekan Explorer"` in your chat, and that should succeed.
+Probably the quickest way to check if you have BA unlocked is to use `/title set "Eurekan Explorer"` in your chat, and that should succeed.
 Another way to check is if you see no blue lines going towards the building at the horizon, and if the `Expedition Scholar` at (21.1, 13.8) in Hydatos is willing to sell you an `Aetheric Stabilizer` (DON'T buy one, this is just to test).
 If this is not the case then you will need to check where you are with your quests and complete them.